Raymond Cruz: Personal life

 Cruz is married to fellow actress Simi Mehta with whom he co-starred on The X-Files in the episode "El Mundo Gira".

 On September 8, 2025, Cruz was arrested after allegedly spraying a woman with his water hose outside his house.
-He was released on his own recognizance and had a court date scheduled for October 1.
-On October 1, the Los Angeles city attorney's office said in an email that prosecutors declined to file criminal charges against Cruz.
-They did not provide a reason.
+He was released on his own recognizance and had a court date scheduled for October 1, but the charges were dropped.